bayareawebpro/laravel-multistep-forms/README.md

 other parts of your application that use the session store.

 * `GET` requests will load the form state and data for the saved current step or fallback to step 1.
-* `POST`,`PUT`,`PATCH` etc.. will validate and process the request for any step and proceed to the next configured step.
+* `POST`,`PUT`,`PATCH` etc... will validate and process the request for any step and proceed to the next configured step.
 * Backwards navigation can be enabled via the `canNavigateBack` method.

 ```php
 <?php